-The VJN is an outreach arm of the Fine Arts Center, focused on preserving the legacy of jazz.
+The Valley Jazz Network (VJN) is an outreach arm of the Fine Arts Center focused on preserving the legacy of jazz.

-The VJN achieves this through its programming designed to offer patrons a more intimate interaction with jazz and jazz artists.
-We serve as a network to promote jazz in the Pioneer Valley.
-We do this through programs and partnerships.
-We produce small concerts called “informances”, educational programs, and listening parties in various community venues in Amherst, Greenfield, Holyoke and Springfield.
+The VJN achieves this preservation through its programming which is designed to offer patrons a more intimate interaction with jazz and jazz artists.
+VJN serves as a network to promote jazz in the Pioneer Valley through programs and partnerships.
+VJN produces small concerts called “informances,” educational programs, and listening parties in various community venues in Amherst, Greenfield, Holyoke, and Springfield.

 WHAT IS A LISTENING PARTY?

-A listening party is a small and intimate event, where attendees have a chance to talk with jazz musicians, and listen to the music that has inspired them.
-VJN sponsored listening parties and intimate receptions with Tia Fuller, Jane Monheit, Emery Smith, Grace Kelly, Regina Carter, Warren Wolf, Ambrose Akinmusire, Sheila Jordan and more.
+A listening party is a small and intimate event where attendees have a chance to talk with jazz musicians and listen to the music that has inspired them.
+VJN has sponsored listening parties and intimate receptions with Tia Fuller, Jane Monheit, Emery Smith, Grace Kelly, Regina Carter, Warren Wolf, Ambrose Akinmusire, Sheila Jordan and more.
 The information sharing is fascinating.
 The event is always memorable!

 BECOME AN ACTIVE MEMBER

 Membership in the Valley Jazz Network is free.
 If you are interested in being more involved, serving on a Steering Committee, or helping to organize activities, see our Organizing Principles for more details.

 BE A PART OF THIS VIBRANT COMMUNITY OF JAZZ ENTHUSIASTS!